 Ubud Writers & Readers Festival

-Celebrating its 22nd year running, this world-renowned literary festival will be returning to a fully in-person program that will no doubt see some of the world’s most celebrated writers, authors, thinkers, speakers and more join this milestone moment.
+Celebrating its 23rd edition, this world-renowned literary festival and one of the most anticipated annual events in Bali returns with a programme that will no doubt see some of the world’s most celebrated writers, authors, thinkers, speakers, and more join this milestone moment.

-The festival is comprised of a whole range of formats from panel discussions to literary lunches, long table dinners, walking tours, cocktail parties and performances.
+The festival comprises a whole range of formats from panel discussions to literary lunches, long table dinners, walking tours, cocktail parties and performances.
 And, whilst the ‘stars’ of the festival are indeed authors and writers, it is the topics of conversation, the discussion on both local and global issues that they engage in, that makes this gathering so very interesting.

 At night, UWRF transforms into a spectacle of entertainment.
 Poetry performances light up the stage, local musicians pump up the atmosphere, and screenings of independent movies are played to a captive audience.